pandas-dev/pandas/doc/source/user_guide/io.rst

 Specifying the parser engine
 ''''''''''''''''''''''''''''

-Currently, pandas supports using three engines, the C engine, the python engine, and an optional pyarrow engine(requires ``pyarrow`` >= 0.15).
-In terms of performance the pyarrow engine is fastest, followed by the C and Python engines.
-However, the pyarrow engine is much less robust than the C engine, which in turn lacks a couple of features present in the Python parser.
+Pandas currently supports three engines, the C engine, the python engine, and an optional pyarrow engine.
+The pyarrow engine is fastest, followed by the C and Python engines.
+However, the pyarrow engine is much less robust than the C engine, and the C engine is less feature-rich than the Python engine.

-Where possible pandas uses the C parser (specified as ``engine='c'``), but may fall back to Python if C-unsupported options are specified.
-If pyarrow unsupported options are specified while using ``engine='pyarrow'``, the parser will error out (a full list of unsupported options is available at ``pandas.io.parsers._pyarrow_unsupported``).
+Where possible pandas uses the C parser (specified as ``engine='c'``), but it may fall back to Python if C-unsupported options are specified.
+If pyarrow unsupported options are specified while using ``engine='pyarrow'``, the parser will throw an error.
+(a full list of unsupported options is available at ``pandas.io.parsers._pyarrow_unsupported``).

 Currently, C-unsupported options include: